Rules Nugget (GURPS): Revised Toughness

 Setting Toughness

-The upper limit is up to the GM; twice the default level is reasonable.
-Unnatural or alien flesh may allow higher levels (or even require it as part of the racial template).
+Either way, the upper limit is up to the GM.
+Twice the above ST/5 is reasonable, though unnatural or alien flesh may allow higher levels (or even require it as part of the racial template).

 The eyes have no Toughness.

-The skull has DR instead of Toughness – essentially, its Toughness is converted to DR. (You might want to set brain DR to ST/5, the same level as suggested Toughness.)
+The skull has DR instead of Toughness – essentially, its Toughness is converted to DR. (You might want to set default brain DR to ST/5, the same level suggested for Toughness above.)

 Cost of Toughness